-Edinburgh also have a tramline running direct from Edinburgh Airport to York Place via Princes Street and St Andrew Square.
-There are various ticketing options which work across both tram and bus.
-Timetable information can be found at Transport for Edinburgh, and also on the the Transport for Edinburgh smartphone travel app.
+There's a tramline running direct from Edinburgh Airport to York Place via Princes Street and St Andrew Square.
+You can choose from several ticketing options which work on both trams and buses.
+Timetable information can be found at Transport for Edinburgh, and also on the the Transport for Edinburgh App.

 There are a variety of taxi ranks dotted around central Edinburgh.
 Look for the unmistakable black cabs: an orange light on top means the taxi is available for hire.

 Edinburgh at festival time wouldn’t be Edinburgh without the athletic rickshaw drivers who cycle around the city.
-It’s one of those unmissable experiences but remember to always agree the price of your fare in advance.
+It’s a fun, unmissable experience – but remember to always agree the price of your fare in advance.

-If you are bringing your own car please beware that Edinburgh has limited parking and strict restrictions in place.
-In the city centre the vast majority of parking is pay and display – always check the instructions on the meter and carry plenty of coins with you or register with RingGo and pay via a payment card.
+If you’re bringing your own car, please beware that Edinburgh has limited parking and strict restrictions in place.
+In the city centre the vast majority of parking is pay and display – always check the instructions on the meter and carry plenty of coins with you, or register with RingGo and pay over the phone or via app.

-Public safety and security is a major priority during the Fringe.
-We work closely with our partners at Police Scotland to support a range of security measure to keep you safe.
+Public safety is a major priority during the Fringe.
+We work closely with our partners at Police Scotland to support a range of security measures to keep you safe.

-You have a key role to play in reporting anything unusual or suspicious to Police, a member of security or staff.
-Help us keep the Fringe safe and secure for yourself and others.
+You have a key role to play in reporting anything unusual or suspicious to police, a member of security or staff.
+Help us keep the Fringe safe and secure for everyone.